On non-freeness of groups generated by two parabolic matrices with rational parameters: limit points and the orbit test: The orbit test and the corresponding modulo homomorphism

 One may ask whether an analogous statement holds for diagonal matrices.
 Unfortunately, we cannot obtain any analogous result in the case of diagonal matrices.
-Indeed, by an explicit calculation, we show that $G_{\alpha}$ contains a non-identity diagonal matrix when $\alpha=\frac{1}{m}+\frac{1}{n}$ for some $m,n \in \ZZ$, as follows.
-Let $\alpha=\frac{1}{m}+\frac{1}{n}$.
-We may assume $m,n > 0$ and find nonzero integers $a_1$, $b_1$, $a_2$, $b_2$, and $a_3$ satisfying the matrix is non-identity and diagonal.
-From computation, recall that where
+Indeed, by explicit calculation, we show that $G_{\alpha}$ contains a non-identity diagonal matrix when $\alpha=\frac{1}{m}+\frac{1}{n}$ for some $m,n \in \ZZ$.